Teachers Begin To See Unfair Student Loans Disappear

 Nearly 2,300 teachers have just had a mountain of student loan debt lifted off their backs, according to previously unreleased figures from the U.S. Department of Education.
 The move follows reporting by NPR that exposed a nightmare for public school teachers across the country.

-In exchange for agreeing to work in low-income schools, aspiring teachers could get federal Teacher Education Assistance for College and Higher Education (TEACH) grants from the department to help pay their way through college.
+In exchange for agreeing to work in low-income schools, aspiring teachers could get federal Teacher Education Assistance for College and Higher Education (TEACH) Grants from the department to help pay their way through college.
 But those grants were often unfairly turned into loans that teachers had to pay back.

 In December, the Education Department proposed a fix.
 Now, that fix has been expanded, and thousands more teachers are likely to get help.